Georgia Ralph

 Physiotherapist

-As a semi-professional rugby union player himself, Harry understands the physical demands of sport and the importance of good rehab, injury prevention, and safe return to activity.
-He works well with active individuals and athletes, using a practical and personalised approach to treatment.
+As a semi-professional rugby union player, Harry understands the physical demands of sport and the importance of structured rehabilitation, injury prevention, and a safe return to performance.
+He works particularly well with active individuals and athletes, taking a practical and personalised approach to treatment that is tailored to each person’s goals.

-Harry is passionate about helping his patients move better, feel stronger, and get back to doing what they enjoy.
+Harry is passionate about helping his patients move better, feel stronger, and confidently return to doing what they enjoy — whether that’s competitive sport or staying active in everyday life.

 Harry’s special interests include: